evilcyber.com

 Is Vegan Bodybuilding Possible?

-The basic problem a vegan bodybuilder faces is that he needs protein, but that the most convenient protein sources are animal products.
-It gets even trickier once he delves into the subject and finds out that essential amino acids, those the body can’t produce itself but are the most important in enlarging muscle tissue, are especially difficult to come by in the form of vegan sources.
+It gets even trickier once he delves into the subject and finds out that essential amino acids.
+Those the body can’t produce itself, yet are the most important in enlarging muscle tissue.
+They are difficult to come by in the form of vegan sources.

-Yet it can be done.
+But it can be done.
 It just requires carefully planning.
 I looked through the protein contents of various plant sources and came up with the following list with the highest to lowest protein per g ratio:

 SourceProtein Per 100 gCalories Per 100 g